valancej/documentation/_general/integrations/custom-integration.md

 Due to the fact that the containers built from the service definitions in the [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) execute all of the commands in the pipeline, any packages or environment-specific setup must be defined via this file as well as the project's Dockerfiles.

-As one example of this, if you have a CLI tool that is required to execute the tool's commands, you will need the CLI to be installed in the project's Dockerfile so that when the [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) passes the necessary command to that service the container has the tooling it needs to execute the command.
+As one example of this, if you have a CLI tool that is required to execute the tool's commands, you will need the CLI to be installed via the project's Dockerfile so that when the [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) passes the necessary command to that service the container has the tooling it needs to execute the command.

 ### Executing Commands